jerchenxin/mscsc/README.md

 1. The first line is Num (the number of updates)
 2. The format of the next Num lines: <sourceID, targetID>

-## Query File Format
-1. The first line is Num (the number of queries)
-2. The format of the next Num lines: <sourceID, targetID>

 ## Remark
 Please make sure the deleted edge exists.